danphenderson/BlockOpt.jl/docs/src/tutorials/simple.md

       ghs_timer:   0.07087516784667969
 ```

-Here, the output is showing a `Simulation` instance in it's terminal state, which
-happens to be a success!
+Here, the output shows a `Simulation` instance in a terminal state, which happens to be a success!

 ## Constructing a Model